Skip to main content

 • Complete 40-hour Rape Crisis Counselor Training (provided as in-house and on-the-job training).

-• Actively participate in all staff meetings, training, community collaborative meetings, committees and task forces as assigned.
+• Actively participate in all staff meetings, training, community collaborative meetings, committees, and task forces as assigned

-• Communicate ideas and concerns with supervisor.
+• Communicate ideas and concerns with the supervisor.

-• Other duties as assigned.
+• Other duties as assigned by leadership.

 Qualifications